 front suspension.
 This was owned by the late Charlie Mahoney of Campbellford

 Ontario Canada.
 I took this photo over 15 years ago when he was still alive.
 Charlie attended the annual Indian celebrations in Springfield Mass. annually since 1971 up until he died in 2004, aged well over 80.
 Some years he rode his '53 Chief and other years this Four.
 He hosted an annual Indian Days at his 1950 style shop, alongside the Campbell River in Ontario, which is where I took this photo.
-The event is now called "Chrome on the River" or some.
+The event is now called "Chrome on the River".